Spirit of the North

 The easiest part was the brainstorming on paper to finally reach a decision.

-The snowy owl was the first animal that came to mind for this art work, but I had already used the owl in another painting last year.
+I thought of the beautiful snowy owl, but I had already used the owl in another painting last year.
 I wanted to try something different.
 I come from the land of ice and snow

 Next, I researched the Arctic wolf; this animal's characteristics weren't appealing to me so I dismissed it very quickly.